sr5097/RedTeamTool/README.md

     python3 pass_change.py
 ```

+This password change prompt does not stop even after a successful password change.

 # 3. Prompt

 This is a python script that throws random pop-ups on the screen and the prompts continue to show up until the answer is "yes" to a specific question.